weixsong/libra/README.md

 compute the points location, so ASM computation will be done in AsyncTask, this method will not block the UI thread and will not cause an ANR error of Android.

+For Canny Edge detect, face detection, here default parameters are used, actually these parameters should be configurate by user, but no time for me.

 Actually the orginal project of this demo that I developed one year ago support both front camera and back camera, and user could config to choose camera and choose use native c/c++ code or opencv4android java SDK, but now I don't have enough time, so here just developed a working demo, someone interested about this project could fork it and